Quentinrezzo/Final-Project-Formula1/project_report.md

 ## V. Discussion
-The Random Forest model outperformed the other tested algorithms, Logistic Regression, Gradient Boosting, and XGBoost mainly due to its ability to capture non-linear relationships between driver, team, and circuit variables.
-Its ensemble structure also helped prevent overfitting, ensuring stable performance across different seasons despite the relatively small dataset.
+The Random Forest model outperformed other algorithms, including XGBoost, Logistic Regression, and Gradient Boosting, thanks to its capacity to capture non-linear relationships between driver, team, and circuit factors.
+Given the small dataset and class imbalance, XGBoost’s usual advantage was limited, whereas Random Forest delivered more stable and generalizable results.

-While XGBoost typically excels in structured prediction tasks, its advantage was limited here by the small sample size and class imbalance.
-The Random Forest’s simpler averaging mechanism proved more consistent and easier to generalize.

 The analysis showed that team- and circuit-level features had a stronger influence on race outcomes than driver-only metrics.
 This reflects current Formula 1 dynamics, where car performance and reliability often outweigh individual skill.
 The model’s predictions therefore aligned closely with real-world performance patterns.

 Despite its strong predictive performance, **the model still faces important limitations.** Even though reliability metrics such as historical frequencies of crashes or mechanical failures were included to estimate race incident likelihood, these cannot fully capture the unpredictability of Formula 1.
 Events like collisions, weather changes, or technical issues remain outside the model’s scope and can drastically alter results.

-Moreover, Formula 1 performance is also shaped by human and psychological factors that no data-driven approach can fully capture, such as driver confidence, focus, or team decision-making under pressure.
+Moreover, Formula 1 performance is also influenced by human and psychological factors that data alone cannot capture, such as driver confidence, focus, or team decision-making under pressure.
 These aspects often weigh as heavily as mechanical performance or race strategy but remain invisible to the model.

 Finally, predictive reliability depends on the completeness and quality of the data.
 Factors like tire strategy, mid-season upgrades, or real-time pit-stop decisions are not modeled explicitly, introducing uncertainty.
 These limitations highlight that, while the model provides valuable insights, it cannot fully capture the dynamic and multifaceted nature of Formula 1 competition.